CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 |:--:|
 | *Figure 3* |

 The merging of data between GDC and PDC is very similar to the aggregation step in the extraction and transformation sub-process.
 The merge code searches the GDC and PDC files for matching ids, coalesces the demographic information (GDC taking priority over PDC), and appends ResearchSubject and File records.
-An Inter-DC log consisting of discrepancies between GDC and PDC demographic information is created (and hopefully will be sent to each DC).
+An Inter-DC log consisting of discrepancies between GDC and PDC demographic information is created.

 ### IDC Flow